dpo007/Make-HipHopBeat/README.md

 # Fire up a classic 90s groove:
 .\Make-HipHopBeat.ps1 -Style BoomBap -Bars 4

-# Save to a WAV (and auto‑play it):
+# Save to a specific folder (auto-generated filename):
-.\Make-HipHopBeat.ps1 -Style OldSchool -Bars 8 -OutPath .\mybeat.wav
+.\Make-HipHopBeat.ps1 -Style OldSchool -Bars 8 -OutputFolder C:\Music\Beats
 ```

 ### Requirements
 - Windows 10/11
 - PowerShell 5.1 or 7+
 - A working audio device (for playback)

+> By default, all beats are processed into seamless loops.
+Use `-DontMakeSeamless` to skip loop processing.

 > If you only want the file and **no auto‑play**, just keep the generated `.wav` and stop the player with `Ctrl+C` if needed.